PTKu/Tc.Prober.Examples/src/001/README.md

 --------------------
 result := one + two;
 ~~~
-Activating this solution and running it results in the following result in the visual studio error list:
+Activating this solution and running it results in the following result in the Visual Studio error list:
 ![TcUnit result](assets/VisualStudioDescriptionSorted.png)

 ### Advantages

 * **Easy to use** - All functionality is provided by one single library.
-All that is needed is to download & install the library, and provide a reference to the TcUnit-library in your project, and you can start to write your test code.
+All that is needed is to download & install the library, and provide a reference to the TcUnit-library in your project, and you can start to write your test code
 * **MIT-license** - The library and all the source code is licensed according to the [MIT-license](https://opensource.org/licenses/MIT), which is one of the most permissive software license terms.
-The software is completely free and you can use the software in any way you want, be it private or for commercial use as long as you include the MIT license terms with your software.
+The software is completely free and you can use the software in any way you want, be it private or for commercial use as long as you include the MIT license terms with your software
-* **Automated test runs** - With the additional [TcUnit-Runner software](https://github.com/tcunit/TcUnit-Runner), it’s possible to do integrate all your TcUnit tests into a CI/CD software toolchain.
-With the aid of Jenkins (or any other automation software), you can have your tests being run automatically and collect test statistics every time something is changed in your software version control (such as Git or Subversion).
-If you want to know more, read the [documentation for TcUnit-Runner](https://tcunit.org/tcunit-runner-user-manual/).
+* **Automated test runs** - With the additional [TcUnit-Runner software](https://github.com/tcunit/TcUnit-Runner), it’s possible to integrate all your TcUnit tests into a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) software toolchain.
+With the aid of Jenkins (or any other automation software), you can have your tests run automatically and collect test statistics every time something is changed in your software version control (such as Git or Subversion).
+If you want to know more, read the [documentation for TcUnit-Runner](https://tcunit.org/tcunit-runner-user-manual/)
 * **Runs in PLC** - All tests are run in a PLC-environment, so that real-time behaviour can also be tested

 ### Disadvantages

 * **Requires to learn a new framework** -  If you are already used to standard "IT" frameworks such as JUnit, NUnit or Googletest then TcUnit will feel similar, but it's an additional framework to learn
-* **Runs in PLC** - Can get a little bit time consuming to run the tests if you need to activate configuration, start TwinCAT etc
+* **Runs in PLC** - It can be a little bit time consuming to run the tests if you need to activate configuration, start TwinCAT etc